-- 2. This permission shall not cover - (a) the institution of criminal proceedings for a criminal offence and the request for the issue of an order of summary penalty; - (b) in proceedings pursuant to the Regulatory Offences Law, the statement by the court that a decision on the offence may also be taken on the basis of a penal law (Section 81, paragraph (1), second sentence of the Regulatory Offences Law); - (c) measures taken in the course of a preliminary investigation and involving deprivation or restriction of liberty. - (d) the continuation of preliminary investigations the suspension of which the Bundestag demanded in the previous electoral term pursuant to Article 46, paragraph (4) of the Basic Law. - 3.
+- (b) in proceedings pursuant to the Regulatory Offences Act, the statement by the court that a decision on the offence may also be taken on the basis of a penal law (Section 81, paragraph (1), second sentence of the Regulatory Offences Act); - (c) measures taken in the course of a preliminary investigation and involving deprivation or restriction of liberty; - (d) the continuation of preliminary investigations the suspension of which the Bundestag demanded in the previous electoral term pursuant to Article 46, paragraph (4) of the Basic Law. - 3.
 To simplify procedure, the Committee for the Scrutiny of Elections, Immunity and the Rules of Procedure shall be instructed to take a preliminary decision on permission in the cases specified in number 2 relating to traffic offences.